python/cpython/Doc/library/codecs.rst

 :mailheader:`Host` field if it sends that field at all).

-When receiving host names from the wire (such as in reverse name lookup), no automatic conversion to Unicode is performed: Applications wishing to present such host names to the user should decode them to Unicode.
+When receiving host names from the wire (such as in reverse name lookup), no automatic conversion to Unicode is performed: applications wishing to present such host names to the user should decode them to Unicode.

 The module :mod:`encodings.idna` also implements the nameprep procedure, which